botaul/botmaster/README.md

 `fess! your message` (by attaching media, url, or not)

 ### Admin command
+Note: Due to Heroku dyno cycling, some commands that use temporary data won't work perfectly. <br>
 Only admin can access these commands.
 If user try to access this commands, the user will be notified that the keyword is wrong. <br>
 `#add_blacklist word1 word2 word-n` <br>
 `#rm_blacklist word1 word2 word-n` <br>
 `#db_update` not available when Database = False <br>